insure logo

 What condo insurance covers

 “Condo insurance is intended to cover nearly everything inside the walls of your unit.
-Your mortgage lender and your condo association bylaws will likely require that you carry individual condo insurance separate from a master condo association policy because your financial ability to repair your condo after a disaster protects the overall value of your unit for you and the condo association,” Friedlander says.
+Your mortgage lender and your condo association bylaws will likely require that you carry individual condo insurance separate from a master condo association policy because your financial ability to repair your condo after a disaster protects the overall value of your unit for you and the condo association,” says Mark Friedlander, director of corporate communications for the Insurance Information Institute.

-Types of condo insurance
+Types of condo insurance coverage

 Personal property coverage

 “Having personal property coverage is critical, as most condo association policies don’t provide coverage for your personal belongings if they are damaged or stolen.
-This coverage safeguards these household items in the event of fire, theft, or other covered losses,” explains Adam Bakonis, product manager at Brea, California-based Mercury Insurance.
+This coverage safeguards these household items in the event of fire, theft, or other covered losses,” explains Adam Bakonis, product manager at Mercury Insurance.

 “Say your two-year-old big screen TV is destroyed in a fire.
 Your claims payment will be based on what that television is worth today, not when you bought it, which could be half the cost or less,” Bakonis adds.